 This study design is justified based upon an evaluation of the results of relevant preclinical and clinical testing, as described within the IB.

-The contralateral design will ensure that the same subject is exposed to both the test and comparator lenses at the same time; therefore, [REDACTED] responses will be obtained for both lenses from the same subject.
+The bilateral, crossover study design will ensure that the same subject is exposed to both the test and comparator lens materials during the wearing period.
+Therefore, [REDACTED] [REDACTED] assessments can be obtained for both lenses from the same subject.